NBC Publishes 200,000 Tweets Tied To Russian Trolls - Slashdot

 patriotblake,3/29/2017 12:33,RT @JackPosobiec: Antifa call

+The interesting thing when you look through the dataset is how high of a portion of the tweets are "@Name", particularly "@InfluentialName".
+They weren't just putting things out in the ether - they were taking steps to make sure that they got seen.

+And I suspect that's why Twitter, Facebook, Google and the rest are going to have to start putting some serious efforts into preventing these Russian troll farms from using their platforms in the future.
+France already has some rules that basically limited the Russians from offering the Front National too much aid and comfort in the final lead up to the French presidential election, and the warnings are going up in many Western countries "Regulate your platforms or governments will regulate you."

 How does a long term member unsubscribe?
-(Score:2)
+(Score:1)

 No more Russia political garbage, stop.